Register and begin your practice any Tuesday!

 Whether you are new to mindfulness, practicing already, or part of a department or unit looking for a team-building activity, everyone can benefit from this simple practice.

-After just 10 minutes a day for 30 consecutive days, you will become healthier, more productive and better able to problem-solve and work in a team.
+After just 10 minutes a day for 30 consecutive days, you can become healthier, more productive and better able to problem-solve and work in a team.

 What to expect